Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Dr. Kathryn Trotter is an associate clinical professor in the School of Nursing at Duke University, where she is the lead faculty for the women’s health nurse practitioner major.
 She teaches advanced women’s health courses, as well as the basic perinatal health course and gynecology content within other courses for all NP students.

-Dr. Trotter maintains clinical practice as a certified nurse-midwife and family nurse practitioner in the Duke University Medical Center and is the senior NP for two clinics: the benign breast clinic and the high-risk breast cancer clinic at the Duke Comprehensive Cancer Center.
+Dr. Trotter maintains clinical practice as a certified nurse-midwife and family nurse practitioner at the Duke University Medical Center and is the senior NP for two clinics: the benign breast clinic and the high-risk breast cancer clinic at the Duke Comprehensive Cancer Center.

 Dr. Trotter earned her BSN from George Mason University and her MSN with a specialty in midwifery from the University of Kentucky.
 She earned both her post-master’s certificate as a family nurse practitioner and her DNP from Duke University School of Nursing.